RaphGL/ElectronicsFromBasics/DC/chap2/7_circuit_wiring.typ

 That small, virtually unavoidable trace of resistance found in any piece of connecting wire is bound to create a small voltage across the length of it as current is conducted through.
 So long as you understand that these rules are based upon _ideal_ conditions, you won't be perplexed when you come across some condition appearing to be an exception to the rule.

-=== Review
+#core.review[
   - Connecting wires in a circuit are assumed to have zero resistance unless otherwise stated.

   - Wires in a circuit can be shortened or lengthened without impacting the circuit's function -- all that matters is that the components are attached to one another in the same sequence.

   - Points directly connected together in a circuit by zero resistance (wire) are considered to be electrically common.

   - Electrically common points, with zero resistance between them, will have zero voltage dropped between them, regardless of the magnitude of current (ideally).

   - The voltage or resistance readings referenced between sets of electrically common points will be the same.

   - These rules apply to ideal conditions, where connecting wires are assumed to possess absolutely zero resistance.
 In real life this will probably not be the case, but wire resistances should be low enough so that the general principles stated here still hold.
+]